fureza-muqaddas/Book-Recommender-System-Project/README.md

 ## 👤 Author

-**Your Name**
+**Fureza Muqaddas**
 GitHub: [@fureza-muqaddas](https://github.com/fureza-muqaddas)
 LinkedIn: [fureza-muqaddas](https://www.linkedin.com/in/fureza-muqaddas/)

 ---

-> ⭐ If you found this useful, give it a star — it helps others discover the project!
+> ⭐ If you found this useful, give it a star; it helps others discover the project!